MBA Refinance Index

 How It Works and Correlation with Rates

-The MBA Refinance Index has a strong inverse correlation with mortgage interest rates.
-When the Federal Reserve lowers interest rates or bond yields fall, mortgage rates typically follow suit.
-As rates drop, refinancing becomes more attractive to homeowners looking to reduce their monthly payments.
-Consequently, the Refinance Index tends to spike during periods of falling rates.
-The index is seasonally adjusted to account for recurring fluctuations, such as holidays, allowing for a more accurate week-over-week comparison.
-The base period for the index was set at 100 on March 16, 1990.
-A reading of 1,000, for example, would indicate that refinance application volume is ten times higher than it was in the base period.
+The MBA Refinance Index has a notoriously strong and direct inverse correlation with mortgage interest rates.
+When the Federal Reserve pivots to a more dovish stance and lowers the federal funds rate, or when global demand for U.S. Treasuries drives bond yields down, mortgage rates typically follow suit with a slight lag.
+As these rates drop, the mathematical incentive for refinancing increases, as homeowners look to reduce their monthly payments or shorten their loan terms.
+Consequently, the Refinance Index tends to spike aggressively during periods of falling interest rates.
+The index itself is seasonally adjusted to account for recurring annual fluctuations, such as major holidays like Thanksgiving or Christmas, and even weather patterns that might temporarily suppress application volume.
+This adjustment allows economists and traders to make a more accurate and meaningful week-over-week comparison of the underlying demand.
+The base period for the index was established and set at a value of 100 on March 16, 1990.
+Therefore, a modern reading of 1,000 would indicate that the current volume of refinance applications is precisely ten times higher than it was during that original base period, providing a historical context for current market activity.
+This long-term perspective is essential for understanding whether a current "boom" is truly historic or merely a minor fluctuation in a larger cycle.

 Why It Matters to Investors